JSoftwareLabs/jsl_django_sitemap/README.md

 # JSL Django Sitemap

-JSL Django Sitemap is a Django app to which iterates over all the url patterns in your main Django project and creates a ready to use sitemap.
+JSL Django Sitemap is a Django utility which iterates over all the url patterns in your main Django project and creates a ready to use sitemap.
 The sitemap.xml is useful in crawlers such as Google, Bing, Yahoo.
 We hope you like our app!
-Leave a star on our github repository.
+Leave a star on our GitHub repository.
 Thanks!

 # Our Home page [JSoftwareLabs.com](https://www.jsoftwarelabs.com/)